Origins of Mother's Day

 I see so many people sharing their photos of themselves with their mum's or with their kids so nice to look back and see these moments in their lives and hear their stories.
 There is no much hype around days like Mother's Day and I dont like to buy into the commercialism of Mother's Day or similar days like Valentine's Day - which I am a big fan of!
 I am know for sending Secret Valentine card to my friends.

 These days are an opportunity to stop, reflect and spend time with the people like our Mother's, to visit the cemetery, to dig out the photos and remember.
 We all say it we are sooo busy but the busyness just dosent seem to stop and will it ever cease?
-These day are very important, we need these days to make us stop, relax and remind us of our mother's , grandmothers and relationships with our children.
+These day we have a little more time, we can stop, relax and remind us of our mother's , grandmothers and relationships with our children.

 I was trying to find a photo with myself and my mother when I was young... but I cant find one!
 Add that to my list to do!!
 I do have this one display at home and I love it.. it evokes so many memories. out in the bush, having picnics with my Nanna and my family.
 I remember that white frilly apron and beanie I am wearing, I still have the beanie along with the matching gloves.

 Last year I looked into the origins of Mother’s day and came across a remarkable woman - Anna Jarvis and I shared her story with our subscribers last year and now I have the opportunity to share her story through our website & blog.

 I was immediately intrigued by Anna, she is known as the founder of Mother’s day and we share the last name!
 Fancy that!